markbaaijens/rpmusicserver/README.md

 [Top](https://github.com/markbaaijens/rpmusicserver#rp-music-server)

 ## Development
+For the developer for RPMS, several tips-and-tricks are available to make development easier.

 ### Update from another git branch
 By default, the update-mechanism looks at the `master` branch on github.
 However, it is possible to override the `master` branch version, by setting the desired branch version to a different value.

 In most cases this is the `develop` branch.
 Once set, you can update to the latest developer-features.
 But b/c this is considered as experimental (non-stable), use this option with precaution!

-To switch version from `master` branch to e.g. `develop` branch:
+#### For overriding update from `master` to `develop` branch
 * `ssh pi@rpms "sudo bash -c 'echo \"develop\" > /media/usbdata/rpms/config/update-branch.txt'"`

-Once the file `update-branch.txt` has been set, the update-button in the web-interface becomes active.
-Click on it and it will update rpms to the latest version on `develop`.
+Once the override-file `update-branch.txt` has been set, you can update your RPMS as usual, it will now update RPMS to the latest version on `develop`.
+See [Update RPMS](https://github.com/markbaaijens/rpmusicserver#update-rpms) for details.

-You can also opt to update through ssh on rpms:
-* `ssh pi@rpms`
-* `sudo update-rpms`
+#### For reverting the update-override

-For returning to the `master` branch version simply delete the `update-branch.txt` file:
+Simply delete the `update-branch.txt` file:
 * `ssh pi@rpms "sudo bash -c 'rm /media/usbdata/rpms/config/update-branch.txt'"`

 Note.
 Once an override is active, the current and available version do not play a role anymore.